Zakat Guide · Updated May 2026

 Silver Nisab vs Gold Nisab: Which to Use?

-• Gold Nisab: 85g of 24K gold (currently higher in dollar value)
+• Gold Nisab: 85g of 24K gold (which at current prices translates to a considerably higher cash figure)

-Use our live calculator: Zakat Calculator — Live Gold & Silver Prices
+Work out your Zakat with live prices: Zakat Calculator — Live Gold & Silver Prices

-See live gold prices: Saudi Arabia gold price · Egypt gold price · All 40 countries
+Check today's gold price in your country: Saudi Arabia gold price · Egypt gold price · All 40 countries

 Frequently Asked Questions